Behave in an Indecent Offensive or Insulting Manner

-In this article, we provide an overview of the offence and discuss the elements, defences and penalties.
+In this article, we provide an overview of the offence of Behave in an Indecent Offensive or Insulting Manner and discuss the elements, defences and penalties.

 The offence of Behave in an indecent or insulting manner is prosecuted under section 17 of the Summary Offences Act 1966 (Vic).
 As you would expect, the offence is summary as opposed to indictable and is usually heard in the Magistrates' Court jurisdiction.